luttje/videobrew/README.md

 1. Install the `@videobrew/cli` globally with `npm i -g @videobrew/cli`.

-2. Ensure that when you host your video app, you allow it to be viewed from any origin.
+2. Ensure that when you host your video app, you allow it to be viewed from any origin ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).
 This is required for the editor to be able to preview your video app.

 ### Pure HTML

-1. Create a new web page named `index.html` based on the [Pure HTML Example](./editor/static/tests/pure-html/). *You are free to include css, javascript and any other <u>local</u> content.*
+1. Create a new web page based on the [Pure HTML Example](./examples/pure-html/). *You are free to include css, javascript and any other <u>local</u> content.*

 2. Run `videobrew preview` in the directory of the created `index.html`.
 A preview of the video can be viewed in your preferred browser @ [`http://localhost:8087`](http://localhost:8087).